 Just about everyone trims their faces

 Trimming comes in at a close second place.
-Anyone who doesn’t shave their face almost certainly trims it —- unless you live off the grid in the woods.
+Anyone who doesn’t shave their face almost certainly trims it—unless you live off the grid in the woods.
 Trimming is fast, easy, and painless.
 Some guys might be better off ditching their razor for a trimmer, but we can talk about that later.

 If you have a strange desire to ditch your trimmers and razors, then there are ways to try to groom your face.
 Each of these methods comes with major drawbacks, so think before you get too crazy.

-Electrolysis is painless & permanent
+Electrolysis is painless and permanent

 There’s also an issue with skin reactions.
 Not every person handles hair removal cream the same way.
 It’s not a matter of toughness.
 Some skin just doesn’t react well.
 Until you know how your skin deals with depilatory cream, you should probably keep it off your face.

 Waxing is painful